 Why Vaccinations Are Vital to Your Pet’s Health

-Like humans, pets are exposed to numerous diseases, parasites and bacterial infections.
+Like humans, pets are exposed to numerous diseases, parasites, and bacterial infections.
 Unlike us, they cannot tell us when they do not feel well which is why we have to take a proactive approach to their care.
 The role of a vaccine is to build your pet’s immune system up to provide the necessary defense against diseases.

 Most states have basic, mandatory vaccines.
 These protect your pet and also any other animal or human they may come in contact with, including you, the owner.

-The most common required vaccines are:
+The most common required vaccines for dogs and cats are:

 Required For Dogs:

+Please Note: Distemper and Rabies are often required by law in order to license your pet.
 Canine Parvovirus and Canine Hepatitis may not be required by law in your community, but are considered “core” vaccines for the good health of your pet.